 The University of Bridgeport launches its first Diversity and Equity Campus Climate Survey

 The University of Bridgeport prides ourselves on being a diverse community and endeavor to have every community member feel a sense of belonging.
 We know that our University is stronger when all of our voices are heard.
 We also know that there is room to strengthen diversity, equity, and inclusion on campus; to that end, we launched the Diversity and Equity Campus Climate Survey.
-This survey, administered by The Higher Education Data Sharing Consortium (HEDS), is available today.
+The survey results, administered by The Higher Education Data Sharing Consortium (HEDS), are available below.